rstacruz/til-2020/posts/drafts/another-look-at-tailwind.md

 }
 ```

+One key difference here is the Sass mixin is like a function that takes a _depth_ parameter.
+This can't be done with utilities based on CSS class names.

-<strong class='highlight'>Parametric mixins like these aren't a feature in Tailwind, and this is by design.</strong> While the mixin above may let us write `shadow(4px)`, it would also allow any value which potentially can lead to unexpected results.
+While parametric Sass mixins can be more liberating, it can also introduce some problems.
+While the mixin above may let us write `shadow(4px)`, it would also allow any value which potentially can lead to unexpected results.
 There are no restrictions to what parameters we can pass:

 ```scss
 .banner {